Biomaker/Gametophyte-Fern-photography-2018/Results.md

 ## Update - 21/12/2017

-I have been fighting with Adobe software and it is causing a lot of problems.
-My CS3 version has been discontinued so I cannot install it, as the serial number is no longer accepted.
-I can't upgrade my computer to accept the new version because my eyes do not get onw with modern screens.

-I've decided to use the Gimp and Windows Movie Maker, saving in WMV format.
+I'm editing video using Windows Movie Maker and Adobe Premiere Pro CS3.
+Photos will be edited with Photoshop CS3.
 I'm now going to start filming.
 I'll be using the Canon 5d MKII with the Olympus f/1.8 lens to film.
 For scenes in which the DSLR body is to appear, I will substitute my Canon film SLR in the scene.